XueweiYan/codenames-game-ai/README.md

 * The Codenames code uses several python packages for data processing and display.
 They are:
   - nltk
   - termcolor
+  - tqdm

 * Use `pip install` or `conda install` to install these packages in your local Python environment, depending on which your environment uses.

 ### Docker

-**TODO: DOCKER SETUP Instructions`**
+We also provide the dockerfile and docker image that contains the packages needed for running the game:
+* Dockerfile: provided in this repository
+* Docker image: `yongqingli/codename_ai:latest`

 ## Instructions

 ### Running the game

-* Once the data has been retrieved and packages downloaded, simply run 'python run.py' and choose if you wish to watch an AIvsAI game or choose the game's parameters for yourself.
+* Once the data has been retrieved and packages downloaded, simply run `python run.py` and choose if you wish to watch an AIvsAI game or choose the game's parameters for yourself.

 * Follow the instructions to generate your own Codenames game.

-### Data collection **?Maybe we want to do this?**
+### Data collection
+Our system provides 3 datasets to serve as the AI vocabulary base:
+* GloVe:
+  * pretrained word embeddings from Wikipedia
+  * cosine similarity
+* Word2Vec
+  * word embeddings trained from the English Simple Wiki using the gensim word2vec model
+  * we converted all letters to lowercase, removed punctuations, and tokenized all words in the corpus
+  * cosine similarity
+* WordNet
+  * pretrained word embeddings from the WordNet dataset
+  * Wu-Palmer similiarity

 ## Citations